giserh/docker-mapproxy/README.md

 ## How to run it

+The command

    docker-compose up

+will start containers for MapProxy and CouchDB.

 ### Set up CouchDB

 The "up" command will bring up mapproxy and couchdb, but you have to tell couchdb that this is a single-node set up so that it will create its system databases.

+Use Fauxton to see the setup and make adjustments

     http://localhost:5984/_utils#setup